We respect your privacy and protect your personal data like it is our own personal data.

 How To Complain

 We are sorry that you did not like something about us.
 We are always looking to help you and would like to hear about your concern directly at [email protected].
-The law allows you to contact the Information Commissioner’s Office (ICO) if you are unhappy with the way we manage your personal data.
-You can contact the ICO by clicking here.
+The law allows you to contact the Data Protection Commission if you are unhappy with the way we manage your personal data.
+You can contact the DPC by clicking here.